February’s Evening Planets:

-The Winter Triangle will be up until after midnight this month: Sirius, the brightest star viewed from Earth, is in Canis Major the Great Dog; Betelgeuse is in Orion the Hunter; and Procyon is in Canis Minor the Small Dog.
-Spot Rigel in Orion, Capella in Auriga the Charioteer, Aldebaran in Taurus the Bull, and bright Castor and Pollux in Gemini the Twins.
+View the Winter Triangle; Sirius, the brightest star viewed from Earth, in Canis Major; Betelgeuse in Orion; and Procyon in Canis Minor.
+Spot Rigel in Orion, Capella in Auriga, Aldebaran in Taurus, and bright Castor and Pollux in Gemini.
 Also find the stars of constellations Cassiopeia, Perseus, Cepheus, Draco, Leo, Aries, and Ursa Major and Ursa Minor (the Big and Little Dippers).

-For a couple hours before sunrise, see the Summer Triangle of Vega in Lyra the Harp, Deneb in Cygnus the Swan, and Altair in Aquila the Eagle.
-Look for Capella in Auriga, reddish Antares in Scorpius, Castor and Pollux in Gemini, Arcturus in Boötes the Herds-Man, and Spica in Virgo, along with the stars of constellations Leo, Hercules, Libra, Cancer, Cassiopeia, Cepheus, Draco, Ursa Major, and Ursa Minor (the Big and Little Dippers).
+See the Summer Triangle of Vega in Lyra, Deneb in Cygnus, and Altair in Aquila as 4:30 AM at the beginning of the month and earlier every day.
+Look for Capella in Auriga, reddish Antares in Scorpius, Castor and Pollux in Gemini, Arcturus in Boötes, and Spica in Virgo, along with the stars of constellations Leo, Hercules, Libra, Cancer, Cassiopeia, Cepheus, Draco, Ursa Major, and Ursa Minor (the Big and Little Dippers).

-- Feb 25 Venus, Saturn, Jupiter, and Moon line up, Pre-dawn
+- Feb 24 Venus, Jupiter, Moon, and Mars line up, Sunset

 - Feb 27 First Quarter Moon at 3:05 AM